How Do You Know Sciatica Is Getting Better?

 Sciatica is a very common problem.
 Whether you’re suffering from sciatica during pregnancy, due to tight hamstrings, or think you have piriformis syndrome, a chiropractor can help.
 Visit us at Better Health Chiropractic Anchorage, our chiropractors can relieve the pain from sciatica in a number of ways, including:

 - Ice and heat therapy

 - Ultrasound therapy

 - TENS therapy

-Once your pain is manageable, a chiropractor can help get to the root of the problem.
+Once your pain is manageable, a chiropractor can help get to the root of the problem and give you tips on how to sleep with sciatica.
 They have many different tactics at their disposal:

 - Spinal manipulation to relieve pressure on herniated discs

 - Nutrition and lifestyle tips